SanketJadhav7d3/eldertide/README.md

 In Eldertide, a goblin horde threatens your village.
 You must command your people to build defenses, gather resources, and raise an army to survive the onslaught.
 ![background(1)](https://github.com/user-attachments/assets/21251ab6-f741-48ab-85de-c5179f793846)

-Hark, brave commander!
-A shadow falls upon your peaceful village.
-The goblin hordes are on the march, their crude banners blotting out the sun.
-They come with clanking metal, wicked bombs, and... exploding barrels?
-It's up to you to rally your people, build a mighty fortress, and lead your tiny army to a massive victory!

 ## The Goal

 Your objective is to survive **five waves** of increasingly difficult goblin attacks.
 Protect your castle, manage your resources, and lead your army to victory.